Generalizations of generating functions for basic hypergeometric orthogonal polynomials

 \Abstract{We derive generalized generating functions for basic hypergeometric orthogonal polynomials by applying connection relations with one free parameter to them.
-In particular, we generalize generating functions for Askey-Wilson, Rogers/continuous $q$-ultrapherical, little $q$-Laguerre/Wall, and $q$-Laguerre polynomials.
-Depending on what type of orthogonality these polynomials satisfy, we derive corresponding definite integrals, infinite series, bilateral infinite series, and $q$-integrals. } \Keywords{ Basic hypergeometric series; Basic hypergeometric orthogonal polynomials; Generating functions; Connection coefficients; Eigenfunction expansions; Definite integrals; Infinite series, Bilateral infinite series; $q$-integrals .}
+In particular, we generalize generating functions for the Askey-Wilson, continuous $q$-ultraspherical/Rogers, little $q$-Laguerre/Wall, and $q$-Laguerre polynomials.
+Depending on what type of orthogonality these polynomials satisfy, we derive corresponding definite integrals, infinite series, bilateral infinite series, and $q$-integrals. } \Keywords{ Basic hypergeometric series; Basic hypergeometric orthogonal polynomials; Generating functions; Connection coefficients; Eigenfunction expansions; Definite integrals; Infinite series, Bilateral infinite series; $q$-integrals. }

 \Classification{33C45, 05A15, 33C20, 34L10, 30E20}